harshimurthy/chessboard-augmented-reality/README.md

 ./main in_VID5.xml
 Camera_calibration

+####chessboard pattern folder:
-<b>chessboard pattern folder</b> detects the chessboard locations and places solid spheres at each corner when s is pressed and shows a teapot at the center of the chessboard when t is pressed
+ detects the chessboard locations and places solid spheres at each corner when s is pressed and shows a teapot at the center of the chessboard when t is pressed

 cam.txt: values after running the camera_calibration main.cpp has to be stored here input.txt: values after running the camera_calibration main.cpp has to be stored here